YafeshanUnal/E-Offer/Readme.md

 # E-Offer

-## Bu uygulamada giriş yapılan kullanıcıların verilerini saklayan bir backend servisi ve bu verileri gösteren bir frontend uygulaması bulunmaktadır.
-Giriş yapan kişiler uygulama içindeki ürünlere girebilirler giriş yapmadan ürünleri göremezler ve teklif veremezler uygulama da herhangi bir kaydı bulunmayan kişiler signup kısmından kayıt olabilirler.
+## In this application, there is a backend service that stores the data of the logged in users and a frontend application that shows this data.
+People who log in can enter the products in the application, they cannot see the products without logging in and cannot bid, people who do not have any registration in the application can register from the signup section.

-## Gereksinimler
+## Requirements

 - Docker
 - Docker Compose

-## Kurulum
+## Installation

-1. Projeyi klonlayın: `git clone https://github.com/YafeshanUnal/E-Offer.git`
+1. Clone the project: `git clone https://github.com/YafeshanUnal/E-Offer.git`
-2. Terminali açın ve projenin klonlandığı dizine gidin: `cd staj-challenge`
+2. Open the terminal and navigate to the directory where the project is cloned: `cd internship-challenge`
-3. Docker container'larını oluşturun: `docker-compose build`
+3. Create Docker containers: `docker-compose build`
-4. Docker container'larını başlatın: `docker-compose up`
+4. Start Docker containers: `docker-compose up`
-5. Proje şimdi `localhost:3000` adresinde çalışıyor.
+5. The project is now running at `localhost:3000`.

-## Kullanım
+## Usage

-- Ön uç uygulamasına `localhost:3000` adresinden erişilebilir.
+- The frontend application is accessible at `localhost:3000`.
-- Backend servisi `localhost:5000` adresinde çalışıyor ve Redis kullanarak veri saklıyor.
+- The backend service runs at `localhost:5000` and stores data using Redis.